 Fact: “This is not true,” says Dr. Zhu.
 “When people think of plant food, they think of eating salads for every meal.
-But on a WFPB diet, calories will be coming from tubers, starchy vegetables, whole grains and legumes (peas, lentils, beans).”
+But on a WFPB diet, calories will be coming from tubers, whole grains and legumes such as peas, lentils and beans.”
 These foods help load you up with fiber, which is what makes us feel satiated and prevents cravings.

-On the other hand, the standard American diet is high in calories and low in nutrients, says Dr. Zhu.
+On the other hand, the Standard American Diet—which is typically rich in processed and artificially sweetened foods, salt, red meat and dairy—is high in calories and low in nutrients, says Dr. Zhu.
 “That’s when you’re going to feel hungry and end up eating a lot more calories to quell those hunger pangs.”